 Drill into the marked locations on the wall.

-After the holes have been drilled go ahead and screw the new thermostats back plate on the wall.
+After the holes have been drilled, screw the new thermostat's back plate onto the wall.
 Feed the wires through the hole in the back of the thermostat, and you will be ready to re-wire the new thermostat.

 Begin attaching each wire to the proper terminal.